RajarshiBandhu/Job-Finder/README.md

 # Job-Finder
-This website will scrape data from 2 different job search websites.
+# This website will scrape data from 2 different job search websites.
+(H1)
-You can search for any job/keyword by zipcode, and control how many pages are scraped

 Then you can filter out the data to get what you want, You can filter by minimum salary,